Sharing my experience with intermittent fasting and the best ways to start IF for women.

 - From a weight loss plateau

 Now, IF it is not for everyone, but this has worked for me and has helped me lose the last ten pounds I was looking to lose.
 And I really believe that not only did inulin help make me fuller….
 I swear it made my stomach flatter… I’m not sure how to describe it.
 Inulin can be mixed in coffee, which I prefer, or it can be placed in your favorite drink or dish.
 It does not taste but needs to be stirred up, so it doesn’t get clumpy.
 When I drink this in my coffee, I do not consider this supplement as breaking my fast.
+And I have been using KOS inulin for years and it has been one of my favorites its affordable and literally no extra crap!

 If you want to start taking inulin (fiber), start SMALL.
 When I first started taking it a few years ago, I had stomach issues the first week.
 This supplement is not for everyone.
 But after a week, I slowly started adding more into my coffee.
 I do about 2 scoops a day.
 Inulin is fiber important for good digestion, regular bowel movements, and can help with weight management.
 Also, I make a small commission if you shop through my link. and YOU can use CODE SARA15 for a discount.
 However, I will say this is the one supplement I have been taking for the last 3 years, and I won’t leave my house without it.
 I take it if I travel or am on the road mostly not to get constipated when I am out of my routine.